bumbac/dmf2/PRD.md

 - Rich permission policies for commands and filesystem paths
 - Resume and recovery flows
 - Versioned database migrations and operator guidance for applying them to existing PostgreSQL databases
-- A reliable file-based example workflow that reads `data/example/migration-clean/input` and writes real Oracle migration outputs
+- A strict output contract for the migration example, such as a canonical checked output directory under `data/example/migration-clean/output`
 - Validator guidance and evaluator evidence strong enough for end-to-end example runs, without requiring rigid file-existence checks or artifact-shape rules as the completion gate
-- Prompt and evaluator constraints strong enough for the SQL-to-Oracle sample to produce and validate useful deliverables instead of generic notes
+- Prompt and evaluator constraints strong enough for the SQL-to-Oracle sample to produce and validate useful deliverables with deterministic paths and stronger validation artifacts
 - A dedicated artifact-loading tool or richer artifact retrieval API beyond file-path references rendered in prompts

 ## Architecture Requirements